 USIR is an Open Access repository and The Library will automatically make the thesis, report or portfolio openly available for consultation, immediately after conferment of the degree or at the end of any moratorium, and in any case at the end of five years.
 Research theses are made publicly available online via USIR in order to ensure that the benefits of the University's research reach the widest possible audience, in accordance with our commitment to open access.
 Candidates' theses will be permanently hosted via USIR and they will benefit from having a single stable web link to share.
-Theses held in USIR will also be made available in the Electronic Thesis Online Service (EThOS), managed by the British Library, where it will be made available on Open Access.
+Theses held in USIR will also be made available in the Electronic Thesis Online Service (ETHOS), managed by the British Library, where it will be made available on Open Access.
+Candidates are reminded that theses made publicly available on USIR can be harvested by other Open Access databases.